Book Cover

 A New Paradigm for Finding Meaning in Life, Grounded in Science and Engineering Principles

-1. Read it online (for free) OR
+1. Read it online or

 This book is still under development, but very close to being ready.
 It is a part of a larger effort known as LifeVisor.AI.